 We cashed the check and then we put it in the bank.
 Due to China’s One Child policy, I’m her only offspring.
 That money was “mine” pretty much, just like anything else be it feast or famine in the future.

 Is taking money from the spouse’s parents a good idea?

 Personally, I think it’s weird for the in-laws to give money to just one of the spouses.
-But that’s just what the Prudhommes did.
-My mom wouldn’t give Jared money.
+But that’s just what Hubby’s family did.
+My mom wouldn’t give my husband money.
 She thinks like me – this person is not my blood.
-She haven’t even asked Jared’s birthday yet.
+She haven’t even asked Hubby’s birthday yet.

-Oh my God, it’s the same! 🙂 It’s not always that simple but in most cases, like the Prudhommes, yay lucky ducky – take it!
+Oh my God, it’s the same! 🙂 It’s not always that simple but in most cases, yay lucky ducky – take it!
 But when the gifts come with caveats.
 There’s different breakdowns for that.

 Questions to Ask:

 Don’t get me wrong here.
 I think the subject is completely different if there were strings attached with accepting the money.
 If there was no occasion or milestone, I would be extremely suspicious and try to work it from a cautious point.

 Case Study: A former friend of mine who has children was under a lot of financial pressure and accepted her mom’s invitation to live at mom’s house until she could get back on her own feet.
 During that time, her mother brought her food, cribs, lamps, everything totaling $14,000+ but that was so she could also have the authority to cut her children’s hair without permission and have a say in the parenting.